alshedivat/al-folio/_pages/about.md

 I enjoy working both studying analytical models and performing numerical experiments.

 Before, I completed a joint Master's degree in **theoretical physics** at Sorbonne Université, Politecnico di Torino, SISSA, and ICTP.
-In the past, I also worked on experimental quantum physics.
+In the past, I also worked on quantum information science in Turin.